 Course structure and numbering

-ECON 100 is a survey course and is an excellent introduction to the discipline, even for those with high school courses.
+ECON 100 is a survey course and is an excellent introduction to the discipline, even for those with high school courses in economics.

 The 200-level courses apply basic theory to particular fields of inquiry and should be accessible to students with a sound introductory course.

-The 300-level courses are intermediate theory courses that are foundational for the economics discipline, and a sequence of 300-level classes is required of all majors.
+The 300-level courses are intermediate theory courses that are foundational for the economics discipline.
+A sequence of 300-level courses is required of all majors.